bluewitch/RustWerks/README.md

 > The code is Rust,
 > with a compiler that knows.
 > to never trust,
-> the sytnax that still grows.
+> the sytnax that grows.

 > Complication,
 > is a name of a game.
 > that computation,
 > will reduce just the same.